-The narcissist is an illusion, to cover up their true deep feelings, they act a certain way to protect themselves from their true feelings, why they are never accountable and blame others, so they don’t feel the inner shame.
+The narcissist is selling you an illusion.
+To cover up their true deep feelings, they act a certain way to protect themselves from their true feelings, why they are never accountable and blame others, so they don’t feel the inner shame.
 Their admiration face and envious face is who they are.
-Yet, with no true sense of identity they switch between the two, to meet their own needs, they treat people well to be admired and gain attention.
-When things are not going their way, and they are envious that others have their own mind, they treat people so wrong, with gaslighting, provoking arguments.
-Hence, they still have attention, even though it’s negative attention, to them it’s attention, and they blame that negative behaviour on you, they place fear into others, intimidating those around them to stop people walking away, they intimidate with threats of violence, actual violence, yelling, screaming, towering over you and getting in your face, blackmailing you.
-Many more, they intimidate to keep people trapped through fear, and if that doesn’t work and you look like you’re waking up to the abuse they’ll do all the.
+Yet, with no true sense of identity, they switch between the two to meet their own needs.
+They treat people well to be admired and gain attention.
+When things are not going their way, and they are envious that others have their own mind, they treat people so wrong, with gaslighting provoking arguments.
+Hence, they still have attention, even though it’s negative attention, to them it’s attention, and they blame that negative behaviour on you, they place fear into others, intimidating those around them to stop people from walking away, they intimidate with threats of violence, actual violence, yelling, screaming, towering over you and getting in your face, blackmailing you.
+Many more, they intimidate to keep people trapped through fear, and if that doesn’t work and you look like you’re waking up to the abuse, they’ll do all the.
 “I was only joking.”
 And start to play nice again.
-As they are treating you right and then there’s the downplays of their negative behaviour, their toxic gaslighting words of.
+As they are treating you right, and then there’s the downplays of their negative behaviour, their toxic gaslighting words of.
 “It wasn’t that bad.”
 And then suddenly offering that intermittent play nice behaviour again, this leaves our mind confused and focus less and less on the negative and more on how they are treating us well, as all we genuinely want is for people to treat up well, with honesty and respect.
-Suddenly there they are doing just that.
+Suddenly there, they are doing just that.

-So when they return full of what seems like genuine apology’s, promise to change, it’s all false, they’ve just seem something they want from you.
+So when they return full of what seems like genuine apologies promise to change, it’s all false.
+They’ve just seen something they want from you.

-When those needs are no longer being met elsewhere, if they see you have something to offer, they come back all nice trying to suck you in again, Purley because they want something from you.
+When those needs are no longer being met elsewhere, if they see you have something to offer, they come back all nice, trying to suck you in again because they want something from you.

-A narcissist can continually be nice to those people who never criticise them, or threaten their illusion of themselves that they are trying to portray to those around them.
+A narcissist can continually be nice to those people who they precieve to have never criticised them or threatened their illusion of themselves that they are trying to portray to those around them.

 The narcissist doesn’t know who they really are, and they use other people’s good traits to pass off as their own, they act nice to fill their needs of positivity, they act nasty to fill their needs of negative emotions from those who they perceive to have criticised them.